Note: this story takes place after the events of Crisis on Infinite Earths (1985)...

 Comic Book Resources' readers voted the tale the #1 Supergirl story ever told!

-The reference at the end to writer Otto Binder and artist Jim Mooney is a "tip of the hat" to the team who handled many of the Girl of Steel's Silver Age adventures in Action Comics!
+The reference at the end to writer Otto Binder and artist Jim Mooney is a "tip of the hat" to the team who handled most of the Girl of Steel's Silver Age adventures in Action Comics!

-The reference at the end to writer Otto Binder and artist Jim Mooney is a "tip of the hat" to the team who handled many of the Girl of Steel's Silver Age adventures in Action Comics!
+The reference at the end to writer Otto Binder and artist Jim Mooney is a "tip of the hat" to the team who handled most of the Girl of Steel's Silver Age adventures in Action Comics!

-Please Support Heroines
+Support Heroines

 Visit Amazon and Order...